miguel-guerrero/climeta/README.md

 # Climeta (CLI - meta generator)

-A Command Line Interpreter (CLI) meta generator for several languates
+A Command Line Interpreter (CLI) meta generator for several languages

 This tool is a Command Line Arguments (CLI) parser generator that uses a single point of definition (a `.toml` file) to generate multiple collaterals.
 It supports generating code for several languages, as of today: